kernelmachine/kernelmachine.github.io.archive/_posts/2016-12-28-Introducing-Utah.md

 #### Process combinators

-Process combinators are meant for actually changing the original data you're working with.
+Process combinators are meant for changing the original data you're working with.
 Combinators in this class include `impute` and `mapdf`.
 Impute replaces missing values of a dataframe with the mean of the corresponding column.
 Note that these operations require the use of a `DataFrameMut`.

 ```
 let mut a: DataFrameMut<f64> = dataframe!(